RichardRosenblat/anima-engine-docs/vision.md

 ## A Slow, Intentional Evolution

-DAUGHTER is not optimized for rapid feature expansion.
+ANIMA is not optimized for rapid feature expansion.

 The project evolves deliberately, with: